ithkuil/ithkuil/src/src/verbs.md

 > You should tell that to your parents.

-> It'd be better if you were wearing a scarf.
+> It would be better if you were wearing a scarf.

 > Students shall not argue with professors.